jpouellet/SimpleComputerTool/README.md

 * `1984` for base 10
 * `\007` for base 8

-Labels are defined like so:

-    somewhere:

-and can be referenced like so:

-    JMP somewhere

 Additional whitespace is allowed anywhere.

 To keep backwards compatibility, values may be prefixed with 'r',